Prototype (video game): Reception

 The game received "generally favorable reviews" on all platforms according to the review aggregation website Metacritic.
 Prototype was released on Steam as well as in retail stores and topped the Steam sales on the week of its release.
 The Xbox 360 version of Prototype was the top selling game of June 2009 in North America, with over 419,900 units sold.
 This made the game a Platinum Hit.
 As of March 2012, the game had sold 2.1 million copies worldwide.

 GameSpot praised the game for its "intriguing storyline and protagonist" and "massive arsenal of moves and abilities", but criticized it for its "occasionally fiddly controls" and "dull scenery".
 The Escapist said the Xbox 360 version was a perfect "summer fling," praising the combat and movement systems as well as the unique mechanic of the Web of Intrigue.
 The A.V.
 Club gave the same console version an "A−" ranking, calling the movement style "exhilarating" and saying it was a "mature, science-fiction superhero fantasy that somehow makes players feel simultaneously powerful and vulnerable."
 411Mania gave it a score of eight out of ten and called it "an entirely different type of sandbox game that will attract and please most gamers."
 The Daily Telegraph gave it a similar score of eight out of ten and said it "offers an action-filled experience that few games can match, and the array of attacks on offer is almost unparalleled in both its variety and its easy accessibility.
 The pure adrenaline-boosting entertainment value of the finished product is enough to push most visual and gameplay niggles far enough into the background so as to eradicate them as concerns in all but the most snobbish of gamers."
 Edge also gave it a score of eight out of ten, saying that the game "does what it does, and does it with distinction."
 However, Teletext GameCentral gave it five out of ten, concluding, "The initial feelings of power and freedom hide another badly designed and unimaginative superhero sim."
-Though never received official copy in Japan, Famitsu praise the gameplay and visual effects.
+Though it never received an official copy in Japan, Famitsu praised the gameplay and visual effects.